frenchy64/clob-shell/doc/guide.md

 ### Tab completion

-Closh delegates completion to existing shells.
+Clob delegates completion to existing shells.
 When tab completion is triggered it tries to fetch completions first from `fish`, then `zsh` and finally `bash`.
 One the mentioned shells needs to be installed for completion to work.

 If the completion does not work you can find out the reason by cloning the repo and trying out: